RSE-Sheffield/RSE-Sheffield.github.io/README.md

 | 3     | Junior Research Software Engineer |

 Details of alumni of the RSE team are kept and this is defined by the `alumnum` field.
-Whilst a member of the team this should be `false` and their profile will be listed under _Contact > Alumni_, but after having left the team it should be `true` which means their details will be listed under _Contact > Alumni_.
+Whilst a member of the team this should be `false` and their profile will be listed under _Contact > RSE TEAM_, but after having left the team it should be `true` which means their details will be listed under _Contact > Alumni_.

 ### Blog Posts